Frequently Asked Questions

 What is involved in the interview process?

+Candidates will be notified if they receive an invitation to interview.
+Interviews are conducted in person at Boston University, alternatively, a Skype interview may be arranged.
 The interview process consists of a 10-minute case presentation by the candidate followed by questions from the admissions committee.
+Interviews typically last 45-60 minutes.

 How many residents do you accept each year?